Besoninja/DataCleaningTool/README.md

 **Access the app here: [https://datacleaningtool.streamlit.app/](https://datacleaningtool.streamlit.app/)**

 No installation required - simply navigate to the URL and start cleaning your data immediately.

+### Working with Database Data

+If your data is stored in a database (MySQL, PostgreSQL, Oracle, SQLite, etc.):

+1. **Export your data to CSV** from your database using your preferred method
+2. **Clean the data** using this tool
+3. **Import the cleaned CSV** back into your database

+This export/import workflow is recommended because it:
+- Keeps your original data untouched (audit trail)
+- Works with any database system
+- Avoids security risks of direct database connections
+- Allows testing cleaning operations before applying to production data

+### Security and Privacy

+**Data privacy:**
+- All data processing happens in your browser session via Streamlit
+- Uploaded files are stored temporarily in Streamlit's session state
+- Data is automatically cleared when you close your browser or end the session
+- The application developer cannot access your uploaded data

+**Security considerations:**
+- This tool uses Streamlit's built-in security measures
+- For sensitive data, consider running the tool locally (see Installation section)
+- Never upload data containing passwords, API keys, or other credentials
+- Review Streamlit's security documentation at [https://docs.streamlit.io/](https://docs.streamlit.io/) for detailed information

+**Disclaimer:** While reasonable security measures are in place, this tool is provided as-is.
+For highly sensitive or regulated data (HIPAA, PCI-DSS, etc.), consult your organization's security policies before using cloud-hosted tools.

 ## Installation (For Local Development)